BenEmm/PortfolioWebsite/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-c66648af7eb3fe8bc4f294546bfd86ef473780cde1dea487d3c4ff354943c9ae.svg)](https://classroom.github.com/online_ide?assignment_repo_id=9885390&assignment_repo_type=AssignmentRepo)
-# CTEC3905 ASSIGNMENT
+# My Porfolio

-Welcome.
-This is my assignment repository.
+Hello, World!

-In this file, you can find a brief description of my project in markdown format.
+In this file, you can find a brief description of my portfolio website in markdown format.

 This project is a portfolio website designed for my CTEC3905 assignment.
 It was important to me to challenge myself throughout this assignment, engaging with both the lab materials and further learning through the use of [MDN](https://developer.mozilla.org/en-US/docs/Learn), [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/overview) & [Open Weather Map API](https://openweathermap.org/).
 Throughout this project, I have also utilised icons from [Font Awesome](https://fontawesome.com/) and followed their [guides on how to make icons with semantic meaning accessible](https://fontawesome.com/v5/docs/web/other-topics/accessibility).
 As well as the above, I have also utilised a guide from [Kevin Powell](https://youtu.be/wodWDIdV9BY) for my dark mode implementation, however I have expanded upon this by using CSS custom variables in my implementation, custom icons and animating the icons.